 Astound Broadband Internet in Washington at a Glance

 Astound Broadband delivers cable and fiber internet across Western Washington and the Puget Sound region, serving communities in Seattle, Tacoma, Bellevue, Kirkland, Everett, and Olympia.
-Plans start at $30/mo for 300 Mbps cable and scale up to 1.5 Gbps symmetrical fiber at $80/mo, making Astound a strong value alternative to Comcast Xfinity, CenturyLink/Lumen, Ziply Fiber, and T-Mobile 5G Home in the Washington market.
+Plans start at $30/mo for 300 Mbps cable.
+Scale up to 1.5 Gbps symmetrical fiber at $80/mo, making Astound a strong value alternative to Comcast Xfinity, CenturyLink/Lumen, Ziply Fiber, and T-Mobile 5G Home in the Washington market.

 About Astound Broadband in Washington